LordNed/WindViewer/README.md

   * http://www.amnoid.de/gc/ ( RARC and Yaz0 specs)

 # Chat: #
 We've been checking out HipChat.
 You can join us here: https://www.hipchat.com/gbubSdvIA

+# Missing Features: #
+Room / Stage Actor Rendering - Maybe use Multiple Inheritance to implement an extra interface to pull the position from the world?
+Unloading Archives
+Saving Changes to Worldspace Project
+Toolstrip Status Label Text
+Translation/Rotation of Rooms